 \subsection{Class complexity}

-Recall that for linear classes, $\Heff$ remains linear and so $H \mapsto \Heff=H$.
+Recall that for linear classes, $\Heff$ remains linear, and so $H \mapsto \Heff=H$.
 Although this equivalence is not unique to the class of linear classifiers (see examples in Appendix~\ref{apdx:H=Heff}), typically, we can expect strategic behavior to alter the complexity of the induced class.
 Here, we use VC analysis to shed light on this effect by examining the possible relations between $\VC(H)$ and $\VC(\Heff)$. \footnote{This aligns with the notion of \emph{strategic VC} used in \citep{sundaram2021pac,krishnaswamy2021classification}, i.e., $\SVC(H) \equiv \VC(\Heff)$.}

 \paragraph{Complexity reduction.} Since our results so far point out that effective classifiers are inherently constrained, a plausible guess is that effective complexity should decrease.
-Indeed, there are some natural classes where VC cannot increase.
-For example: \begin{proposition} For each class $Q^k_s$ of negative-inside $k$-vertex polytopes bounded by a radius of $s$, $\VC(Q^k_s) \ge \VC(\Qeff^k)$.
+Indeed, there are some natural classes where the VC cannot increase.
+For example: \begin{proposition} Let $Q^k_s$ be the class of negative-inside $k$-vertex polytopes bounded by a radius of $s$, then $\VC(Q^k_s) \ge \VC(\Qeff^k)$.
 Moreover, if $s=\infty$, then $\VC(Q^k_s) = \VC(\Qeff^k)$ as implied by Thm. \ref{thm:closed_scalin_VC}. \end{proposition}

-Proof in Appendix \ref{apdx:neg_polytopes_VC}.
-Curiously, in some extreme cases, the reduction spans the maximum extent.
+The proof for Prop. \ref{prop:neg_polytopes} can be found in Appendix \ref{apdx:neg_polytopes_VC}.
+Curiously, in some extreme cases, the VC reduction spans the maximum extent.